-Observations on How Virtual Reality Can Mediate Social Interaction
+<5> Observations on How Virtual Reality Can Mediate Social Interaction

-Body RemiXer is a prototypical social structure that forms a template for what VR-supported intercorporeality could look like.
-By inverting many of the assumptions about what VR is, we explore what it could be.
-To understand the social effects of Body RemiXer and the ways it mediates intercorporeal relations, we discuss our observations of immersants' interactions with the system and with one another below.
-We observed immersants' behavior directly while facilitating the installation and later through video footage of the Fun Palace event.
-Exemplary images from our video footage can be seen in Fig. 7.
+Body RemiXer is a prototypical social structure that forms a template for what VR supporting intercorporeality could be like.
+By inverting many of the assumptions about what VR is we explore what it could be instead.
+To understand the social effects of Body RemiXer and the ways it mediates intercorporeal relations we discuss our observations of immersants' interaction with the system and each other below.
+We observed immersants' behaviour directly while facilitating the installation and through video footage of the Fun Palace event.
+Exemplary images from our video footage can be seen in Figure 7.